tcpl/commercetools-segment-connector/README.md

 - Create a subscription in GCP Pub/Sub for the topic you created above.
 Use the ngrok URL as the endpoint for the subscription.
 E.g. `https://[Your ngrok ID].ngrok-free.app/`

 See the [connect-email-integration-template](https://github.com/commercetools/connect-email-integration-template/blob/fdc6689e7a53f9f72e05a38d41ea805ad94b8911/mail-sender/README.md?plain=1#L174) for other instructions on how to run the connector locally

+## Invalid Segment Source Write Key

+Note, Segment does not return an error if the source write key is invalid (e.g. see https://github.com/segmentio/analytics-ruby/issues/136).
+Make sure events are coming through using the Source Debugger when changing the `SEGMENT_SOURCE_WRITE_KEY`.